I am a high school teacher from Canada. (See CV below)

 QSI International School Tbilisi, Grant Park High School Winnipeg

 COURSES (*currently teaching)

-AP Seminar*, AP Psychology, AP Economics, Gr 8 and 10 Literature*, Grade 6 and 8 Literature and Writing, Gr 9-12 Spanish
+AP Seminar*, AP Psychology, AP Economics, American Literature*, Gr 10 Literature and Writing*, Grade 6 and 8 Literature and Writing, Gr 9-12 Spanish

 Seminar style – I predominantly use Seminar style to conduct inquiry about Big Questions in the history of ideas, inspired by the St. John’s College model of education.

 Social Work.
 I helped a wide variety of clients – FASD, high risk to re-offend program, autism spectrum, brain injury rehabilitation, various mental illnesses.

 Cross Cultural.
-I grew up overseas in Bogota, Colombia, travelled widely, and currently live in the cultural crossroads of Georgia.
+I grew up overseas in Bogota, Colombia, travelled widely, and currently live in the cultural crossroads of the Republic of Georgia.

 Service Work.
 I have volunteered on an archaeological dig with the Hebrew University of Jerusalem, sung in choirs, served as a board member at an Anglican church, and worked with boys clubs in the inner city.